 “Each of us has our own narrative and we have no reason not to believe it.
 Our brains are built on electrochemical signals that we interpret as our lives and experience… there’s no single version of reality.
 Each brain carries its own truth via billions of signals triggering chemical pulses and trillions of connections between neurons.” [pg 73-74]

-Our brains actually restrict us to hearing, understanding, and learning what’s comfortable and acceptable, causing deep seated biases.
+Our brains actually restrict us to seeing, noticing, hearing, understanding, and learning what we already have circuits to translate – what’s comfortable and acceptable – causing deep seated biases.
 Our subjectivity maintains us.
-At all costs.

 Sample